Search. Compare. Go!

 The Singaporean passport is hailed as one of the world’s most powerful in terms of visa-free scores, equally powerful as the German passport.
 This opens your freedom to explore 122 destinations without a visa this year.
 However, greater freedom comes with larger risks.
 An insurance plan will alleviate your possibility of awful experiences entailed with the trip.

 Isn’t it great to travel with power and protection at the same time?
-Hop on to that great Bali getaway or that breathtaking Australian Blue Mountain tour with peace of mind by getting a quote for a travel insurance plan.
+Hop on to that great Bali getaway or that breathtaking Australian Blue Mountain tour with peace of mind by getting a quote for a holiday insurance plan with global assistance.

 Q: How do I make a travel Insurance claim?

 Making a claim is not as complex as it sounds.
 Insurers have set clear guidelines for claiming refunds on charges and fees incurred during your travel that are covered by the policy.
 Remember, a claim is supposed to lighten the burden from baggage loss or cancelled holiday trip.
-Getting it acknowledged and approved is as helpful as reading the easy steps in claiming travel insurance refund below:
+Getting it acknowledged and approved is as helpful as reading the easy steps in claiming your travel insurance company refund below - to ensure you can cancel for any reason:

 Beat the time limit

 Insurers have set a time limit to notify them about your claim.
-Contacting them within thirty days after the incident is advised since there are other procedures to undergo and authorities to be involved.
+Contacting customer service within thirty days after the incident is advised since there are other procedures to undergo and authorities to be involved.

 Fill out the claims forms right

 Provide accurate details when filling out the claims form from your insurer.
-Know what you are claiming for, there are different procedures that for the covers involved.
-Claiming for medical expense may need a process unique from claiming for trip cancellation.
+Know what you are claiming for, such as post trip medical expenses or rental vehicle excess cover, as there are different procedures that for the covers involved.
+Claiming for a medical expense may need a process unique from claiming for trip cancellation.

 Prepare your photos and documents